 Interventions aiming to reduce hospitalisation rates are embedded in strategies dealing with specific health issues or specific disadvantaged populations.

 These strategies focus on reduction of prevalence of conditions in the community (prevention of conditions arising in the first place) or on reduction of hospitalisations for these conditions via two different methods.
 One method focuses on preventing worsening of conditions and managing these conditions via primary care system and thus preventing admission to hospital.
 The topic of Potentially Preventable Hospitalisations (Ambulatory Care Sensitive Conditions) contains a discussion of details concerning these conditions.
 The NSW Chronic Care Program covers many such conditions requiring hospitalisation.

 The other approach reduces the burden of hospitalisations on the health system by reducing the number of beds required at any point in time.
-It is based on the concept of Out-of-Hospital Care, which includes Hospital Care at Home.
-NSW Department of Health delivers an increasing type and number of services in out of hospital environment (NSW Department of Health 2011).
+It is based on the concept of out-of-hospital care, which includes hospital care at home.
+NSW Ministry of Health delivers an increasing type and number of services in out of hospital environment (NSW Ministry of Health 2012).

 For more information: Hospitalisation

 Useful websites include:

 NSW Ministry of Health.
 Hospitals/Health services website.
 Viewed 13 June 2014 http://www.health.nsw.gov.au/hospitals/pages/default.aspx